 Rome Wasn’t Built In A Day…

 The expression could not be any more pertinent.
-In our experience, the biggest impediment to more people not getting into and gaining from the miles, points, and credit card benefits in terms of travel, is the confusion that comes along at the beginning.
-Everyone is confused at the outset but after taking a bit of time to get acquainted with the core players and options, the dividends for highly discounted travel to Israel and beyond becomes possible.
+In our experience, the biggest impediment to more people not getting into and gaining from the miles, points, and credit card benefits in terms of travel is the confusion that comes along at the beginning.
+Of course, everyone is confused at the outset.
+Still, after taking a bit of time to get acquainted with the core players and options, the dividends for highly discounted travel to Israel and beyond becomes possible.
 You might even come to enjoy the collection of points and miles and the various strategies.